 - Put together a list of all medications, including prescriptions, OTC drugs, and vitamin or herbal supplements, and share with the primary care physician pharmacist.

 - Request a review of both the medications themselves and dosage amounts.
 Often, negative side effects are realized from receiving too high a dose of a medication, and simply reducing the amount prescribed is effective.

-- Include in your medication review a discussion with the physician on any possible lifestyle changes that can be made as an alternative to prescriptions.
+- Include in your medication review a discussion with the physician on any possible lifestyle changes that can be made as an alternative to prescriptions for seniors.
 These lifestyle changes may include plans for improving diet and exercise or developing a plan to lower blood pressure and the risk of heart attack or stroke.

-Contact Carolina Hearts Home Care, the trusted provider of home care in Laurinburg and the surrounding communities at 1-855-277-2005 for additional strategies for improving the quality of life for seniors.
+Contact Carolina Hearts Home Care, the trusted provider of Lumberton independent living and home care in the surrounding communities at 1-855-277-2005 for additional strategies for improving the quality of life for seniors.